vsundramurthy/WebAtomCache/README.md

 WebAtomCache
 ============

+##Problem
-In my quick research more than a 60% of contents on a dynamic file is always static, the content includes html tags and the static data.
-One way to avoid this duplicated effort of retrieving markup is by using client side templates and loading only json from server.
+In my quick research, more than 60% of contents from a dynamic file is always static.
+The content includes html tags and the static data.
+One way to avoid this duplicated effort of retrieving markup + data, is using the client side templates and loading data thru json.
-For that to happenm, you need to rewrite your frontend a bit or more.
+For this approach, we need to rewrite our frontend code a lot.
-Now how can we achive the same with out the rewrites and only by optimizing the existing code?
+Now how can we achive the same without dosing much of rewrites and just optimizing the existing code?

+##Solution
 The idea is to use HTML5 localstorage for caching all the atomic contents from a dynamic page.
 Cache invalidation is done using the unique cache id sent from server.
 At the 1st time, the "cid" will be sent from server to client embeded in